 unretained, are provided to help with this on the Cocoa platform (and will be ignored on .NET and Java).
 In C# these three keywords start with two underscores.

-Also unique to the Cocoa platform, the keyword is provided to manually instantiate additional auto-release pools, where needed.
+Also unique to ARC, a keyword is provided to manually instantiate additional auto-release pools, where needed.
 This is seldom the case, but might be necessary in some specific cases.
 The topic on ARC will go into this in more detail.

-Blocks, that is method references, are supported on all platforms, but there are some limitations.
+delegates), are supported on on all platforms, but there are some limitations.

-block keyword is provided in all three editions, and synonymous with the now deprecated
+block keyword is provided on all platforms, and synonymous with the now deprecated

 * syntax opposed to

 delegate keywords declare true Objective-C blocks.
 (On .NET and Java, all 5 keywords behave the same way.)